monopole/snt/basics/namespaces.md

 ## Make a Namespace for your App

-Create a new namespace, but first delete it and every resource in it:
+First, delete anything created in a previous pass through this tutorial:

 <!-- @deleteNamespace -->
 ```
 kubectl delete namespace ns-beansprout
 ```

-Create and switch to a new namespace
+Create and switch to a new namespace:
 <!-- @createNamespace -->
 ```
 kubectl create namespace ns-beansprout